MrRobotical/shopify-theme-sandbox/README.md

 ## METAFIELDS AND OBJECTS

 - Added a Brands Bio Meta Object that can be inserted on product pages via a MetaField.
 Allows the merchant to update data in 1 place and have the updates displayed across all products.
+The metaobject is inserted via dynamic fields in theme editor using an Image with Text prebuilt section.

 ![Metaobjects](https://github.com/MrRobotical/shopify-theme-sandbox/blob/main/assets/readme-metaobject.png)